ianllewellyn/gunship/README.md

 ## must have

+* Game: Pause button

 * Enemy: Randomise (and increase) enemy spawn speed
 * Enemy: A small enemy
 * Enemy: Add an enemy that bobs round
 * Enemy: An enemy that contains multiple smaller ones that are released when the container is broken
+* Enemy: A swarm of enemies that spawns at once
 * Enemy: Make them look more interesting, oval and rotating?

-* Powerup: Armour peircing
-* Powerup: Fully auto
-* Powerup: Faster rounds
-* Powerup: Double damage
+* Ship: Smoke particles when damaged

+* Game: Wind that blows from the sides of the screen to move things round
 * Game: A start screen with controls etc
-* Game: Pause button
+* Game: Localstorage hiscore

 ## nice to have

 * Code: Composit bitmap data instead of drawing vectors each frame
 * Code: Make particle and bullets share code

-* Ship: Smoke particles when damaged
 * Ship: Limit the rotation of the cannon
 * Ship: Make the ship bob up and down to show motion
 * Ship: Have the cannon push the helicopter backwards when it fires